prachi1025/html-portfolio-AU/README.md

 <br>
 This project is a very basic portfolio website thet is developed using only basic HTML tags.
 <br>
-here is a live demo of this project <a href="https://prachi1025.github.io/html-portfolio-AU/'> demo </a>
+here is a live demo of this project [demo]( https://prachi1025.github.io/html-portfolio-AU/)